Ascend/ascend-deployer/README.en.md

    [ascend]
    localhost ansible_connection='local' # root user
    ```

-    Note: only support root user due to safety reason.

 2. Run the installation script and select an installation mode (software-specific installation or scenario-specific installation) as required.